 It is hoped that, after receiving the Certificate in Performance, a student will complete a baccalaureate degree at Yale or elsewhere.
 On completion of a bachelor’s degree—and providing that performance, course, examination, and proficiency requirements for the M.M. degree were met during the Certificate studies—the student may petition the faculty to convert the Certificate to a Master of Music degree.
 The 72 credits in performance and academic studies required for the Master of Music degree may not be applied toward completion of an undergraduate degree.
 Performance credits required for the certificate may not be used toward completion of the undergraduate degree.

-The Bachelor of Arts/Master of Music program is designed for Yale College students with outstanding abilities in performance who are also interested in a liberal arts education.
+The Bachelor of Arts/Master of Music program is designed for students with outstanding abilities in performance who are also interested in a liberal arts education.
 Admission to the B.A./M.M. program is through acceptance into Yale College as well as a separate, successful audition through the School of Music, either before matriculation into Yale College or after the third year of the B.A. program.
-B.A./M.M. students usually complete requirements for the Bachelor of Arts in their senior year and for the Master of Music after one year of the Master of Music program in the School of Music (year 5).
+B.A./M.M. students usually complete requirements for the Bachelor of Arts in their first four years and for the Master of Music after one year of the Master of Music program in the School of Music (year 5).
 Before their fourth year, they should have completed, at a minimum, the following:

 - 1. music majors: four terms of performance (MUSI 360a or b, 361a or b, 460a or b, 461a or b) and MUSI 210a or b and 211a or b by the end of the junior year;